arimolzer/ipstack-finder/README.md

 ## Configuration

 Before making any requests however, you'll need to provide an [ipstack.com](https://ipstack.com) API key.
 You can sign up for a free key [on their website](https://ipstack.com/product).

 The best way to set the API key is by assigning the `IPSTACK_API_KEY` environmental variable in your `.env` file.
-Alternatively, you can publish the packages config file to your application and edit the  it directly.
+Alternatively, you can publish the packages config file to your application and edit it directly.

-Optionally, you can also set a `IPSTACK_DEFAULT_LANGUAGE` environmental variable, which will update the default response language.
+Optionally, you can also set an `IPSTACK_DEFAULT_LANGUAGE` environmental variable, which will update the default response language.
 For language options, see the [API documentation](https://ipstack.com/documentation#language).

 If you would like to publish the config files, run the below artisan command:
 ```bash